DelfsEngineering/better-maps/README.md

 ## Features
 - Single API interface script handles all data and configurations
-- 2 way interactivity to FM so additional g=Google instantiation hits are mitigated
+- 2 way interactivity to FM so additional Google instantiation hits are mitigated
 - simple update concept

 ## Overview